Patient education: Chronic fatigue syndrome (systemic exertion intolerance disease) (Beyond the Basics)

 ●Typically, people who develop CFS/SEID were functioning at a high level previously.
 You do not have a history of worrying excessively about being ill.
 You do not have multiple physical complaints, such as chronic back ache, chronic headache, and so on.

 Many, if not most, people with CFS/SEID have physical symptoms for which no cause can be found with an examination and/or testing.
-In addition to the fatigue, you may have one or more of the following:
+In addition, you may have one or more of the following:

 ●Memory and concentration problems